Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt1-hunter-and-hunted.md

 To the Alpha, they were alien things.
 But they made its ship run smoothly and brought the meat ever-closer to the maw.
 So it tolerated them.

 The scent trail led to a binary system, far from the space lanes and prey-planets.
-It was of no interest to the Hunters---no life-bearing worlds, just four gas worlds and their barren, volcanic, icy moons.
+It was of no interest to the Hunters - no life-bearing worlds, just four gas worlds and their barren, volcanic, icy moons.
 There weren’t even any space stations, just another unappetizing wasteland in a sea of unappetizing wastelands.

 ...Except for the prey’s stench.